TypQxQ/kTAMV/readme.md

 The Client part logs to regular Klipper logs.

 ## FAQ
+- Why does it not detect my nozzle when not near the center?
+  - The further away the nozzle i from the center, the less round will the nozzle look like.
+- What can I do to improve the detection?
+Clean the nozzle so the opening is visible.
+If you can't see the nozzle cirle, the software won't either.
+See previous question.
+Change lightning.
+Change distance between nozzle and camera.
 - Do I need to install the server?
   - Yes.
 - Why not run everything inside Klipper?